arteedecco/conversations-ssurl-generator/README.md

 - Add deep linking support

 ## Revisions
+- Corrected typo in label for Product Family ID in generic review submission section of form
 - Added prevent close option to generic review submission (doesn't look like it's functional for regular submission)
 - Added generic review submission capability
 - Fixed bug with `bvproductId` parameter which had a typo previously in the generated URL: `vproductId` (missing the leading 'b' char)